High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Surveys

 \subsection{The Simons Observatory}

-The Simons Observatory consists of four different telescopes placed in the Atacama Desert in Chile, with the goal of providing an exquisite mapping of the CMB intensity and polarization anisotropies from a few degrees down to arcminutes scales.
-Three of the telescopes have 0.5~m of aperture, and with an angular resolution close to half a degree, will map 10~\% of the sky targeting the moderate to large angular scales.
+The Simons Observatory consists of four different telescopes placed in the Atacama desert in Chile, with the goal of providing an exquisite mapping of the CMB intensity and polarisation anisotropies from a few degrees down to arcminute scales.
+Three of the telescopes have 0.5~m of aperture, and with an angular resolution close to half a degree, map 10~\% of the sky targeting the moderate-to-large angular scales.
 Their primary goal is to measure large-scale polarisation from the background of primordial gravitational waves.

-Alongside these small telescopes, one 6~m diameter telescope will observe at 27, 39, 93, 145, 225, and 280~GHz, with an angular resolution close to the arcminute, appropriate to obtain a high resolution map of the lensing potential of the CMB.
+Alongside these small telescopes, one 6~m diameter telescope will observe at 27, 39, 93, 145, 225, and 280~GHz, with an angular resolution close to the arcminute, which is necessary to obtain a high-resolution map of the lensing potential of the CMB.
 It is expected to reach a sensitivity level of $6~\mu$K~arcmin on 40~\% of the sky.